SciML/DiffEqDocs.jl/docs/src/types/dde_types.md

 * `f`: The function in the ODE.
 * `h`: The history function for the ODE before `t0`.
-* `lags`: An array of lags.
-For constant lag problems this should be numbers.
-  For state-dependent delay problems this is a tuple of functions.
 * `tspan`: The timespan for the problem.
+* `constant_lags`: An array of constant lags.
+These should be numbers corresponding to times that are used in the history function `h`.
+* `dependent_lags` A tuple of functions for the state-dependent lags used by the history function `h`.
 * `callback`: A callback to be applied to every solver which uses the problem.
   Defaults to nothing.
 * `mass_matrix`: The mass-matrix.
 Defaults to `I`, the `UniformScaling` identity matrix.